Stratford station: Privatisation era: 1996–present

+Since the turn of the millennium, "passenger movements" have risen from around 40 million a year in 2006 to 128 million in 2019, making it one of Britain's major rail interchanges.

-With Crossrail a link will open between Stratford and Whitechapel in autumn 2022 to allow Elizabeth line trains to Heathrow and Reading via Paddington.
-The link opened in November 2022.
+From 6 November 2022, Elizabeth line services enter the central tunnel built as part of the Crossrail project, allowing direct trains to Heathrow and Reading via Paddington.
 All trains, save for some early morning, late night and peak hour services, go via Whitechapel.

+Work started in 2023 to add a new entrance to the station at its southwestern corner, adjacent to the Jubilee line concourse, allowing access to the Carpenters Estate.
+This will reducing walking time for local residents by up to 20 minutes.

+The new entrance opened on 10 July 2024.

 Station layout

 High-level platforms

 The high-level platforms run at right angles to the low-level, roughly east–west.
 The Docklands Light Railway serving platforms 16 and 17 passes beneath the high-level station.
 Except for platforms 4A and 4B, access from the main station entrance is via subways, one of which links the Jubilee line platforms directly to platforms 3 and 5 to 10.
 Another subway, which had served the old entrance to the station, was re-opened in September 2010.